adsarwate/advising-notes/QualRubric.md

-# Proposed rubric for PhD Qualifying Exams in Rutgers ECE
+## PhD Qualifying Exams

-The goal of a Qualifying Exam ("qual") is for a student to effectively demonstrate that they have the knowledge and skills that will be needed to conduct meaningful research in their chosen subfield of Electrical and Computer Engineering (ECE).
+The goal of a Qualifying Exam ("qual") is for a student to effectively demonstrate that they have the knowledge and skills that will be needed to conduct meaningful research in their chosen subfield.
 There are a number of key phrases in this sentence:

 * *effectively demonstrate* : the student should give a presentation of a research topic in a way that is organized, clear, correct, and convincing, as judged by the examiners.